 Any PBA member can nominate a member or local association for the awards listed above.
 Simply go to www.buildersgala.weebly.com and submit a nomination form!
 Paper forms are also available for print if you’d prefer to send the nomination via postal mail.
 All rules and requirements for nomination are listed on the awards’ home pages.
 Please be sure to read these before submitting a nomination.

-The winners of each award will be announced and presented with their award at the 2016 Installation and Awards Banquet on March 18 at the Omni Bedford Springs Resort in Bedford, PA.
+The winners of each award will be announced and presented with their award at the 2017 Installation and Awards Banquet.

 Visit the Builders Gala Awards website for more information.

 If you still can’t find your answers, please don’t hesitate to call us at 717-730-4380.